Hikikomori: the dark room of adolescence.

 In Italy it is estimated that one in every 250 individuals is subject to behavior at risk of social imprisonment.

 In 2013, according to the Italian Society of Psychiatry, about 3 million Italians between 15 and 40 years of age suffered, albeit in different forms, from this pathology.

 However, erroneously, this disorder is all too often associated or confused with culture nerd and / or geek or more frequently still as a simple internet addiction.

-With the Japanese term hikikomori (引 き 籠 も り or 引 き こ も り, literally "stand aside, isolate yourself", from the words hiku "Pull" e komoru "Withdraw") are all those subjects who have chosen, arbitrarily, to withdraw from social life, often reaching extreme levels of isolation and / or confinement within the walls.
+With the Japanese term hikikomori (引 き 籠 も り or 引 き こ も り, literally "stand aside, isolate yourself", from the words hiku "Pull" e komoru "Withdraw") all these subjects are indicated who have chosen, arbitrarily, to withdraw from social life, often reaching extreme levels of isolation and / or confinement within the walls.

 The lifestyle of the hikikomori It is often characterized by an inverted sleep-wake cardiac rhythm, they may appear unhappy and aggressive towards their parents or closest family members, but surely emblematic element is the replacement of social relationships with those mediated via the internet.

 Although this pathology leads, as clarified, to self-exclusion, the data regarding the incidence of suicides among adolescents appears reassuring hikikomori which, fortunately, remains low.